 - 46. A full-time student starts in September 2022 intending to study eight modules before June 2023.
 At the end of the first semester in February 2023, having completed four modules, they interrupt the course and return 12 months later to complete the remaining four modules by June 2024. - 47.
-The first year of instance becomes countable in September 2022 and is therefore returned in Column 1 of Table 1 of HESES22.
-Data in Column 3 of Table 1 of HESES22 should reflect a forecast of such students entered in Column 1 or 2 who will intermit (and therefore non-complete) after the census date. - 48.
-The second year of instance becomes countable at the start of the year of instance in September 2023 (and not in February 2024 when the student returns), and is therefore returned in Column 1 of Table 3 of HESES23 as the activity in this second year of instance does not meet the criteria to be classed as full-time.
+The first year of engagement becomes countable in September 2022 and is therefore returned in Column 1 of Table 1 of HESES22.. - 48.
+The second year of engagement becomes countable at the start of the year of engagement in September 2023 (and not in February 2024 when the student returns), and is therefore returned in Column 1 of Table 3 of HESES23 as the activity in this second year of engagement does not meet the criteria to be classed as full-time.